Main 15 Reasons Why CRM Systems Fail

 2. General Motors Acceptance Corps Commercial Mortgage

 In addition to numerous complaints about the company, loan officers were losing clients.
-This accident was being used by their rivals to attract customers away.
-Focusing on customer priorities and recognizing that customers are not willing to spend time punching in numbers and navigating the voice-activated system could have prevented this mistake.
+Their rivals were using this CRM failure case study to attract customers away.
+Focusing on customer relationships and recognizing that customers are not willing to spend time punching in numbers and navigating the voice-activated system could have prevented this mistake.
 The business might have continued using customer service agents to handle queries instead.

 [Related Article: 5 Steps of Effective CRM Implementation Strategy]